matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$reportRenderer, $reportType, $outputType, $report)</code></pre>

-- `ReportRenderer` `$reportRenderer` This variable should be set to an instance that extends Piwik\ReportRenderer by one of the event subscribers.
+- `ReportRenderer` `&$reportRenderer` This variable should be set to an instance that extends Piwik\ReportRenderer by one of the event subscribers.

 - `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.

 - `string` `$outputType` The output format of the report, eg, `'html'`, `'pdf'`, etc.

-- `array` `$report` An array describing the scheduled report that is being generated.
+- `array` `&$report` An array describing the scheduled report that is being generated.

 Usages: